python-pillow/Pillow/CONTRIBUTING.md

 ## Bugs

 When reporting bugs, please include example code that reproduces the issue, and if possible a problem image.
-The best reproductions are self contained scripts that pull in as few dependencies as possible.
+The best reproductions are self-contained scripts that pull in as few dependencies as possible.
 An entire Django stack is harder to handle.

 Let us know:
 - What did you do?